 Crafty friends, Fall is coming.
-If you’ve got a craft business – it is time to switch from Summer and head into Fall.
+If you’ve got a craft business – it is time to switch from Summer and all things Back to School and head into Fall.
 Good news though: Fall is usually a high time for consumer spending.
-Shoppers spend quite a bit on Halloween and Thanksgiving as they head into the ultimate spending period: Christmas.
+I feel that even with COVID-19 around, shoppers will still spend quite a bit on Halloween and Thanksgiving as they head into the ultimate spending period: Christmas.
 Today, let’s take a look at the themes you can market around for the coming months.

 Marketing Themes for Fall

 Use these marketing themes throughout the Fall months in your products, social media posts, and promotions.

 - Fall Icons – Design with leaves, pumpkins, hay, gourds, apple, pies, and more all sell well.

 - Cooler Weather – As the temperature drops, keep the thoughts of warmth in your marketing.
 Use words like cozy, warm, or toasty in your text and captions.
 This works especially well if you are advertising throws, pillows, hoodies, and other gear for cooler months.